PrestaShop/docs/src/content/1.7/development/webservice/tutorials/prestashop-webservice-lib/create-resource.md

 ---
+title: Create a resource
-title: 4 - Create a resource
+menuTitle: 4 - Create a resource
 weight: 4
 ---